Emergency folder for family handover documents on table

 What Should Go in an Emergency Folder?

-An emergency folder should contain the key information your family would urgently need if you were suddenly unable to manage your affairs, like important documents, insurance details, medical and funeral wishes and instructions, and important financial matters.
+An emergency folder should contain the key information your family would need if you were suddenly unable to manage things yourself — important documents, medical details, insurance information, financial contacts, and your personal wishes.

 We suggest you include at least this: